abunnyuk/public/house.md

 ### TV

+The TV has a device connected to it called Nvidia Shield which is an Android device designed for gaming that's also incredible for streaming **and** is capable of controlling both the TV and AV receiver, so you don't need to mess about with multiple remotes.
+The remote is small and is a triangular prism so it's pretty only but should also be the only remove out.

-To control the TV, it's a single small remote which will power on/off and control both the TV and the AV receiver.
-You can use Disney+ and Prime Video, and Netflix is on there but it's Nathalie's sister's account so now keeps on nagging to enter a verification number now that they've banned password sharing.
+You can use Disney+ and Prime Video (use my profile when prompted), and Netflix is on there but it's Nathalie's sister's account which now keeps on nagging to enter a verification number since Netlfix have banned password sharing.